-- One-to-five percent of delivered defects are security vulnerabilities;
+One-to-five percent of delivered defects are security vulnerabilities;

-- Approximately 60 percent of all defects are not due to coding;
+Approximately 60 percent of all defects are not due to coding;

-- Low-dependability software costs about 50 percent more to maintain than to develop;
+Low-dependability software costs about 50 percent more to maintain than to develop;

-- High-dependability software costs about 15 percent less to maintain than to develop; and
+High-dependability software costs about 15 percent less to maintain than to develop; and

-- Developers doing maintenance after software has been released spend 50-60 percent of their time trying to understand the code.
 Other studies have found that developers with disciplined personal practices can reduce defect introduction rates by up to 75 percent.
 This means that individual developers who follow good coding practices can significantly reduce the number of defects they introduce, irrespective of poor development habits by other developers or organizational resistance to rigorous development practices.

-- Enforce the use of consistent coding standards: The coding style guide should be language specific and cover items like file-naming conventions, the representation of non-ASCII characters and the use of wild card imports.
-Also, don’t add rules that don’t improve consistency, reliability, maintenance or security.
+Enforce the use of consistent coding standards.
+The coding style guide should be language-specific and cover items like file-naming conventions, the representation of non-ASCII characters, and the use of wild card imports.
+Also, don’t add rules that don’t improve consistency, reliability, maintenance, or security.

-- Use automated testing tools: This includes code checking in the integrated development environment with analysis tools like FxCop, Checkstyle and JUnit.
+Use automated testing tools.
+This includes code checking in the integrated development environment with analysis tools like FxCop, Checkstyle, and JUnit.

-- Build and share libraries for common tasks such as validating user input: Write, maintain, and share libraries for doing common tasks, especially ones that are hard to get right such as input validation of common items such as names and phone numbers.
+Build and share libraries for common tasks such as validating user input.
+Write, maintain, and share libraries for doing common tasks, especially ones that are hard to get right such as input validation of common items such as names and phone numbers.

 Murren said that software developers should live by the watchwords, “poor code equals insecure code.”
-To emphasize that improving software quality and security is a long process and should be done incrementally and deliberately, Murren added: “Improving quality and security follow the same principle used for eating an elephant, it is done one bite a time.”
+To emphasize that improving software quality and security is a long process and should be done incrementally and deliberately.
+Murren added: “Improving quality and security follow the same principle used for eating an elephant, it is done one bite a time.”